 Mr. Saylor is the Chairman of the Board and is our Executive Chairman.
 Mr. Le is our President & CEO.
 Our Board has determined that separating the CEO and Chairman roles, as effected by the August 2022 transition when Mr. Le became our CEO and Mr. Saylor became our Executive Chairman, is appropriate as it allows the CEO to implement our corporate strategies and to lead and manage our day-to-day operations, while enabling the Chairman of the Board to focus on innovation and our long-term corporate strategy, while continuing to provide oversight of the Company's bitcoin strategy as the Chairman of the Investments Committee.
-Having served as the Company's Chief Executive Officer for more than 30 years, Mr. Saylor continues to be extremely knowledgeable about the Company's business and strategy and, therefore, we believe it remains appropriate for him to serve as the Chairman of the Board allows him to provide strategic input on the type and number of issues proposed for Board consideration by helping to set and approve agendas for meetings and helping to ensure appropriate discussion of Board level issues.
+Having served as the Company's Chief Executive Officer for more than 30 years, Mr. Saylor continues to be extremely knowledgeable about the Company's business and strategy and, therefore, we believe it remains appropriate for him to serve as the Chairman of the Board.
+In addition, Mr. Saylor's service as Chairman of the Board allows him to provide strategic input on the type and number of issues proposed for Board consideration by helping to set and approve agendas for meetings and helping to ensure appropriate discussion of Board level issues.